superoo7/solar_boat/README.md

 Arduino 2 attaches the compass for the bearing, which is supposedly to be run on Autopilot Main file

 ### Problem
-* structure of C++ for this project
-* currently we have multiple void setup and void main, so the c++ cannot be executed.
 * error handling when sensors failed to display data

 ### Reference